Find Product

 What you need to get a fleet insurance quote

-• Driver information: ages, occupations, licence types, motoring convictions, and any recent claims history.
+• Driver information: ages, occupations, licence types, motoring convictions and recent claims history.

-• Business details: your trade or industry, where the vehicles operate, and whether they are used for standard business use, haulage, or hire and reward.
+• Business details: trade or industry, where the vehicles operate, and use class (standard business use, haulage, or hire and reward).

-Having this information ready from the start helps you compare like-for-like quotes and avoids delays caused by incomplete or vague submissions.
-For a full breakdown before applying, see our guide on what documents you need to get fleet insurance.
+Preparing this information up front lets you compare quotes that use the same risk inputs and avoids the delays and precautionary loadings that come with incomplete submissions.
+For the full breakdown before applying, see our guide on what documents you need to get fleet insurance.

 fleet insurance add-ons